 A defendant in any criminal case may waive his or her right to be present at a virtual hearing.
-However, if a defendant is incarcerated in the Cullman County Detention Center and does not waive his or her right to be present, the defendant shall be brought into the Detention Center's on-site audio video room before the hearing begins and shall be connected to the virtual hearing so that he or she is capable of hearing and seeing everything that transpires during the virtual proceeding.
+However, if a defendant is incarcerated in the Jackson County Jail and does not waive his or her right to be present, the defendant shall be brought into the Jackson County Jail's onsite audio video room before the hearing begins and shall be connected to the virtual hearing so that he or she is capable of hearing and seeing everything that transpires during the virtual proceeding.
 Further, the defendant shall be afforded an opportunity at any time during the virtual hearing to communicate privately with his or her attorney either in person or by use of a phone or video software that ensures confidentiality of the communication and the defendant shall be informed by the court of this right before the virtual hearing commences.

 13. Procedure in Criminal Cases for Guilty Plea Hearings.
-If the State and Defendant reach a plea agreement, the agreement shall be reduced to writing and signed by all parties and counsel of record.
-Defense counsel shall submit the signed agreement to the judge assigned to hear the case, along with all other properly executed forms required for the court to accept the Defendant's guilty plea.
+If the State and defendant reach a plea agreement, the agreement shall be reduced to writing and signed by all parties and counsel of record.
+Defense counsel shall submit the signed agreement to the judge assigned to hear the case, along with all other properly executed forms required for the court to accept the defendant's guilty plea.
 Once it has been determined that all necessary paperwork has been submitted, the judge will schedule a virtual hearing date and time and notice provided to all parties.

-For Defendants on bond at time of Plea.
+For Defendants on Bond at Time of Plea.
 If a defendant is not incarcerated, defense counsel shall contact his or her client and arrange for the client to appear at his or her attorney's office AT LEAST 30 minutes before the scheduled time for the hearing.
 Defense counsel shall verify that all necessary equipment and software are in proper working order prior to the time of the scheduled hearing.
-Either the judge taking the guilty plea or a member of the judge's staff will connect with the Defendant and the Cullman County District Attorney's Office using Zoom software.
-Once it has been determined by the judge that all necessary individuals are present and able to see and hear what is transpiring at the plea hearing, the judge shall proceed to take the Defendant's plea after first determining that the plea is freely, intelligently and voluntarily made and all other requirements for entry of the guilty plea have been satisfied.
-The official court reporter shall be present through-out the proceeding and able at all times to see and hear the defendant who is entering a guilty plea and shall transcribe the hearing just as though the hearing were conducted with all parties and counsel appearing in person.
+Either the judge taking the guilty plea or a member of the judge's staff will connect with the defendant and the Jackson County District Attorney's Office using Zoom software.
+Once it has been determined by the judge that all necessary individuals are present and able to see and hear what is transpiring at the plea hearing, the judge shall proceed to take the defendant's plea after first determining that the plea is freely, intelligently and voluntarily made and all other requirements for entry of the guilty plea have been satisfied.
+The official court reporter shall be present throughout the proceeding and shall be able to see and hear the defendant who is entering a guilty plea at all times.
+The official court reporter shall transcribe the hearing just as though the hearing was conducted with all parties and counsel appearing in person.
 It shall be the responsibility of the district attorney to contact any victim that may require notification of the plea hearing and arrange for the victim to appear at the district attorney's office for the virtual hearing or in such other location approved by the judge accepting the guilty plea.

-If a plea agreement calls for a defendant to serve a jail or prison sentence, the Sheriff shall be informed in advance of the date, time and physical location of the defendant at the time the plea is entered so that a deputy will be on hand to take the Defendant into immediate custody.
-If the plea agreement calls for probation or an application for probation has been made, the Defendant shall immediately contact local State of Alabama Probation officials and follow the directions provided by them.
+If a plea agreement calls for a defendant to serve a jail or prison sentence, the Sheriff shall be informed in advance of the date, time, and physical location of the defendant at the time the plea is entered so that a deputy will be on hand to take the defendant into immediate custody.
+If the plea agreement calls for probation or an application for probation has been made, the defendant shall immediately contact local State of Alabama probation officials and follow the directions provided by them.